-But these packets pose a risk to young children.
+But these packets pose a risk to young children and adults with dementia or developmental disabilities.
 Toddlers will put anything in their mouths, and packets are the perfect size and shape to be picked up.
-The colorful packets can also look like candy or juice to a young child.
+The colorful packets can also look like candy or juice to a young child or vulnerable adult.
 Any kind of detergent can be harmful, but the chemicals in laundry detergent packets are especially concentrated.
 Children who swallow those chemicals have had trouble breathing, have lapsed into comas, and have had other serious health problems.
 There have even been a few deaths.
 Even just touching the chemicals can cause burns and other injuries.
 Fortunately, traditional (liquid or powder) laundry detergent is a safer alternative.

-Parents and child caregivers can help children stay safer by following these tips:
+Parents and caregivers can help children stay safer by following these tips:

-- People that have young children that live in or visit their home should use traditional laundry detergent, which is much less toxic than laundry detergent packets.
+- People that have young children or adults with dementia or developmental disabilities who live in or visit their home should use traditional laundry detergent, which is much less toxic than laundry detergent packets.

 - Store all laundry detergent including packets up, away, and out of sight - in a locked cabinet is best.

 - Close laundry detergent packet packages or containers and put them away immediately after use.